-Will this help my horse with other issues as well or is it just for head injuries and compressions?
+Will this help my horse with other issues as well or is it just for head injuries?

 Yes, problems can occur at any point of the body and since everything is connected via fascia and other tissues, problems with the hock can affect the poll and the other way around.